JDamour/boxwise-doodba/README.md

        export UID GID="$(id -g $USER)" UMASK="$(umask)"

-5. Adjust the file `odoo/custom/src/repos.yaml` and `odoo/custom/src/addons.yaml`.
-Here, you can set if you need any extra modules and where to clone them from.
+5. (optional) If you need to install any other custom modules, e.g. from the odoo community (OCA), then adjust the files `odoo/custom/src/repos.yaml` and `odoo/custom/src/addons.yaml`.
 Check out [the original doc](https://github.com/Tecnativa/doodba#optodoocustomsrcreposyaml) for more help and some examples.

 6. Build your development setup.